• Skip to primary navigation

 plate and bowls with ingredients to make sate sauce

-🌶 Chili peppers: to make this sauce, you will need to use two types of chilis.
+🌶 Chili peppers: to make this sauce, you will need to use two types of chilies.
 One is the spicy bird’s-eye chili and the other one is the non-spicy or very mild red chili pepper.
 Here I use red banana peppers (ớt sừng), but I think you can use other chili varieties as long as they are red and not spicy or just mildly spicy.

-Why two types of chilis?
+Why two types of chilies?
 If you use 100% bird’s-eye chili, your sate sauce will be way too hot, and you may not be able to use much of it to flavor your dishes.

 🧄 Aromatics: you will need a lot of lemongrass, shallots, garlic and galangal (optional).
 If you don’t see galangal at your Asian grocery places, it is fine to omit it since the amount required is small compared to other aromatics.